From lattice

 Mid-level exit: If user say "skip to code" or "just implement it" before design complete, acknowledge tradeoff before proceed: "Skipping Level [N] means [what hasn't been aligned] -- I'll flag any design gaps I notice as I implement.
 Proceeding now."
 Then implement.
 Not refuse or block; note risk and move forward.

 Active push back on unnecessary complexity: capabilities beyond scope, components that could merge, interaction steps add no value, contracts with utility functions nobody requested.
 Present simpler alternative first.
-Let user choose add complexity rather than have remove it.
+Let user choose to add complexity rather than remove it.

 | Anti-Pattern | Symptom | Fix |